 2The Forest Stewardship Council (FSC) is an international not-for-profit, multi-stakeholder organisation established in 1993 to promote responsible management of the world’s forests.

 3The Water Regulations Advisory Scheme (WRAS) is a conformance mark that demonstrates that an item complies with high standards set out by water regulations promulgated in 1999 in the United Kingdom.

 100% of directly supplied timber came from certified sustainable sources (2019 – 100%)

 We secured the top score of ‘3 trees’ in the WWF’s Sustainable Timber Scorecard 2019 (2017 – 3 Trees), one of only five national housebuilders to achieve this

 We remain a signatory to the Prompt Payment Code, paying our subcontractors within an average of 25 days (2019 – 26 days)

 We will maintain 100% timber sourced from sustainable sources and maintain our score in the WWF Timber scorecard as 3

 We achieved this target and all timber continues to be procured from sustainable sources

 We will complete research into 6 sustainable construction methods and products, undertake trials at a division level and implement successful outcomes across the Group by 2021

-Work continues on our R&D into sustainable construction, including investigations in the suitability of ‘modern methods of construction’ for our business
+Work has continued on our R&D into sustainable construction, including investigations in the suitability of ‘modern methods of construction’ for our business